akxen/dispatch-api-docs/website/docs/index.md

 - two pass solution algorithm and inflexibility profiles for fast-start units;
 - tie-breaking model for price-tied energy offers.

-The [model validation section](/nemde-api-docs/model-validation/202011/model-validation) describes the data-driven approach used to assess the NEMDE API's ability to emulate NEMDE outputs.
-Excellent correspondence is observed between solutions reported by the NEMDE API and those reported by the NEMDE.
+The [model validation section](/dispatch-api-docs/model-validation/202011/model-validation) describes the data-driven approach used to assess the Dispatch API's ability to emulate NEMDE outputs.
+Excellent correspondence is observed between solutions reported by the Dispatch API and those reported by the NEMDE.
 However, users should note the Dispatch API is subject to some important limitations:

 - FCAS prices are not reported;
 - generic constraint right-hand side (RHS) values are obtained from historical NEMDE solutions rather than computed from SCADA values;